viralpatel380/ambrai-spa/README.md

-# Node Contact Form
+# Ambrai Spa | Vadodara

-Simple Node.js/Express app using Nodemailer to send emails
+Simple Node.js/Express app using Nodemailer to send emails and Bootstrap for Spa Center

-- Please add your own SMTP info for it to work
+- Developed by Be.Digital

 ### Version